nabeelvalley/docs/src/content/blog-md/2025/31-08/week-35-trying-this-out-again.md

 ## Gauge

 On the topic of markdown, [Gauge](https://gauge.org/) uses markdown docs to specify test specifications that are then backed by framework/language specific implementations to actually run those specs

+## Pages CMS

+[PagesCMS](https://pagescms.org/) is a content management system I've been using for a while that provides a nice UI for working with markdown and JSON content and is actually what I'm writing this post on right now